shrishti0308/SkillHub/README.md

 ## Features

+- **User Authentication:** Secure login and registration system for both freelancers and employers
-- **Job Marketplace:** Employers can post job listings and freelancers can browse available projects.
+- **Job Marketplace:** Employers can post job listings and freelancers can browse available projects
-- **Bidding System:** Freelancers can place bids on jobs, allowing employers to choose the best candidate for their projects.
+- **Bidding System:** Freelancers can place bids on jobs, allowing employers to choose the best candidate for their projects
-- **Review System:** Users can provide feedback on their experiences, fostering a community of trust and quality service.
+- **Review System:** Users can provide feedback on their experiences, fostering a community of trust and quality service
+- **Real-time Notifications:** Stay updated with instant notifications for new bids, messages, and project updates
+- **Profile Management:** Comprehensive profile system for showcasing skills, experience, and portfolio
+- **Search & Filter:** Advanced search functionality to find relevant jobs and talents

+## Technology Stack

+### Frontend
+- React.js
+- Material-UI
+- Redux for state management
+- Socket.io for real-time features

+### Backend
+- Node.js
+- Express.js
+- MongoDB
+- JWT for authentication

 ## Group 06